gyuujiru1212112/pet-care-tracker/proposal.md

 }
 ```

 This project meets the requirements for **User Authentication and Authorization** and **File Handling and Processing**.
-It can be completed within a timeline of 4 to 5 weeks and will focus on essential functionalities such as user account management, pet management, log creation, and timeline display.
+It can be completed within a timeline of 4 to 5 weeks and will focus on essential functionalities such as user management, pet management, log creation, and timeline display.
 Additional features, such as Filtering by tags/dates, Instagram sharing, may be included as optional enhancements depending on the available time.
+What's more, UI design can be simplified if necessary to ensure the project is completed on time.

 ## Tentative Plan
 **Week 1: Setup & User Authentication**